Cover Image for High-Risk Investments You Should Avoid in 2026

 Another almost sure way to nearly lose all your money is by investing in the “next big thing.”

-It’s imperative to not let the hype around a certain company or stock sway you when investing.
+It's imperative not to let the hype around a certain company or stock sway you when investing.
 I made this mistake back in the 90s when I invested in NeXt Computers — a high-profile tech company that was supposed to be “the next big thing.”
 But I learned my lesson.

 Rule #1 Investors learn how to manage their emotions and make sound decisions based on facts, not fanfare.